ajay-deshmukh24/GhostPort/README.md

 # Note :-

 - Code is well commented.
 For any doubt you can refer to the comments.
+- Code is only for Linux systems.
+- If you have windows system then you should install Linux enviornment and run using curl from terminal
+- If your browser gives any issue with connecting to proxy server you can save "proxy.pac" file given and add url to proxy settings of your browser

 ## How to Run